 (*) All of our information was hearsay and rumours.
 We had nothing confirmed.

 We stayed in situ for about another week.
-Reports about road improvement were not encouraging and ultimately we knew we would have to walk and hitch if we were to get to Gilgit and beyond anytime soon.
+Reports about road improvement were not encouraging and ultimately, we knew we would have to walk and hitch if we were to get to Gilgit and beyond anytime soon.
 Food rations were also starting to get a bit tight.
 OK, I am exaggerating a little here.
 There was no shortage of dhal, chapattis and chai (sweet, milky tea) but the local store had run out of biscuits and chocolate bars so the situation was pretty serious to us.
-So a bunch of us decided to head off the following morning.
+So, a bunch of us decided to head off the following morning.
 I didn’t sleep much the night before we left.
 We were safe in Sust and most of us (my girlfriend and I included) didn’t have the right gear for such an epic trip (*).
 We were all hoping we would be able to hitch lots of short stretches of the KKH and that the walking could be kept to a minimum.

 (*) I only had Converse shoes and a crappy anorak that I had purchased in China.

 We were a group of nine westerners plus four Pakistani men who also wanted to travel south (*).
 There was Sam, my girlfriend at the time, and me; Olly and Bernie, two very camp railway carriage attendants from Vienna; an elderly doctor and his wife who hailed from Liverpool in the UK; and an Australian man and his 15-year-old daughter.
 The daughter had learning difficulties and was an inspiration to us all.
 She was fun to be around and used to try and cuddle the Pakistanis in our group when they were preparing for prayers.
 They never got annoyed and never scolded her.
-Finally there was Richard, a heavily accented Geordie (someone from the Tyneside region in the north-east of England) who had tried to go north to China and given up and was therefore heading south with our merry group.
+Finally, there was Richard, a heavily accented Geordie (someone from the Tyneside region in the north-east of England) who had tried to go north to China and given up and was, therefore, heading south with our merry group.

-Mark, Olly and Bernie Sost Pakistan
+Mark, Olly and Bernie in Sost

-Mark and Richard Karakoram Highway somewhere between Sost and Gilgit Pakistan
+Mark and Richard Karakoram Highway somewhere between Sost and Gilgit

 (*) Without the four Pakistanis we would have struggled.
 They quickly took on the role of unofficial guides (one at the front, one at the back etc) and were always on hand to help the less able members of the group.
 They could have got to Gilgit in half the time that we took I am sure but they stayed with us throughout the entire journey.
 They were true gentlemen and they never asked for anything in return.
 It brings a lump to my throat just writing about them.